 All vehicles have their own systems in place to stop a charge, whether it’s holding the unlock button on the key fob, navigating to the charging menu on the in-car infotainment system or using the vehicle app.

 Most popular models, such as those from Audi, Kia, Hyundai and Peugeot can stop a charging session by pressing the unlock button on the key fob.
 You’ve then got a short period of time to remove the charging cable before the car will lock itself again.

 If you’ve got a Volvo, then charging can be stopped at any time by pressing the button next to the charging socket or tapping the button in the centre display.
 For both Tesla and Volkswagen, you can stop charging via the in-car infotainment system.

 You’ll also need to follow this process if you experience any issues with the charger while plugged in.
 For example, if someone hits the emergency stop button or the screen fails, and you can’t stop the charge on the unit or your charger gets stuck in your car.

 Faults like this are rare but we know they can happen.
 If you need support then contact us 24/7 on 0333 1234 333, quoting the charger ID number on the side of the unit.

 Is my battery at risk of overcharging?

-The simple is no. You don’t worry if you’re stuck plugged in, your car won’t overdose on energy.
-Leaving your car connected even when it reaches 100% doesn’t mean it’ll continue trying to pump electricity into your battery.
+The simple answer is no. Don’t worry if you’re stuck plugged in; your car won’t overdose on energy.
+Leaving your car connected, even when it reaches 100%, doesn’t mean it’ll continue trying to pump electricity into your battery.

 All EVs have clever built-in battery management systems which prevent overcharging.
 It’s why charging takes longer from 80 to 100% and it’s the same technology that means if you do hit 100%, then the system will revert to trickle charging to protect itself.